Steve Koppe

 Stephen Philip Koppe (born 16 April 1953) is an Australian former speedway rider.

 Speedway career

-After joining Canterbury Crusaders for the 1976 season he rode in the top two tiers of British Speedway from 1976 to 1980, riding for various clubs.
+After joining Canterbury Crusaders for the 1976 season, Koppe rode in the top two tiers of British Speedway from 1976 to 1980, riding for various clubs.

-In 1978, he became the National League Riders' Champion, held at Wimbledon Stadium on 23 September.
+In 1978, Koppe became the National League Riders' Champion, held at Wimbledon Stadium on 23 September.

-In 1981, he became the Queensland Champion.
+In 1981, Koppe became the Queensland Champion.

 After Speedway

-Steve retired from the sport in 1989 and owned a motorcycle shop with a Suziki, Husaberg and KTM franchise.
+Koppe retired from the sport in 1989 and owned a motorcycle shop with a Suziki, Husaberg and KTM franchise.

-Married to Roslyn with 5 children (and a daughter from a previous marriage), they live in Townsville North Queensland Australia.
-Semi-retired from the franchise, letting his sons run the business and he supports their own ventures into motorcycle racing, with some success.
-Eldest son, Jarrod held numerous state and national dirt track titles, including the Super Motard Queensland title.
-Second son, Damien, was also successful and raced for Sheffield Tigers.
+He is married to Roslyn with five children (and a daughter from a previous marriage), they live in Townsville North Queensland Australia.
+He is semi-retired from the franchise, letting his sons run the business and he supports their own ventures into motorcycle racing, with some success.
+His eldest son, Jarrod held numerous state and national dirt track titles, including the Super Motard Queensland title.
+His second son, Damien, was also successful and raced for Sheffield Tigers.